duchuycao15/duchuycao15/README.md

 ## Hi there 👋
+LEGO LOVERS, - Love buiding stuffs

+- 🔭 I’ve been working in tech for over 10 years, with a deep understanding of both hardware and software.
+I’m pursuing a master’s degree in Computer Science and currently learning two languages.

 <!--
 **duchuycao15/duchuycao15** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.